cs1302uga/cs1302-hw8.5/README.md

 1. The default URL in the application points to a plain-text UTF-8 version of __The Adventures of Sherlock Holmes__ by Sir Arthur Conan Doyle. **Before you click load, please note:**
-   * We have added artificial delay to the application, so downloading the text will take longer than usual.
+   * We have added an artificial delay to the application, so downloading the text will take longer than usual.
      The delay will help us see the impact of long-running event handlers.
 In this case, the long-running event handler runs when the button is clicked.
 While the event handler is executing (to download the text), nothing else can occur in the application.